neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ### Semantic HTML

-Semantic HTML elements not only divide the content of the web page into distinct parts, but also describe the function or purpose about the elements.
-This has two major effects:
+Semantic HTML elements not only divide the content of the web page into distinct parts, but also describe the function or purpose of the elements.
+This has two major benefits:

-- the HTML file becomes way more understandable for other developers
+- the HTML becomes more understandable for other developers
 - accessibility tools and search engines can interpret the website

-Therefore, one should use semantic HTML elements whenever it is possible.
+Therefore, one should use semantic HTML elements whenever possible.

 ### List of Semantic HTML elements